KH-BLDS/l2_batna2_daw_project/README.md

 ## Complete E-commerce Website

-**Note:** This README.md provides a description of the e-commerce website and its features.
+**Note!!!** This README.md provides a description of the e-commerce website and its features.
 It includes instructions on creating the database and additional details for customization.

 ### Project Overview